mhcoen/mcp-relay/README.md

 ```
 [In Code]
-You:     Send the README to Desktop, I want to improve it.
+You:     My classifier's stuck at 72% accuracy.
+Send the
+         training config and last epoch's metrics to Desktop.
-Code:    [sends README via relay]
+Code:    [sends config.yaml and metrics via relay]

 [In Desktop]
-You:     Get the README and make it more appealing.
-Desktop: [fetches from relay, sees README, responds with suggestions]
+You:     relay
+Desktop: [fetches config and metrics]
+         The loss curve suggests you're underfitting.
+Learning
+         rate 1e-5 is conservative for a model this size...

+You:     What would you try?
+Desktop: Bump to 3e-5, add warmup steps, and your batch size
+         of 8 is small—if memory allows, try 16.
+Also the
+         class imbalance is brutal: 80/15/5 split.
+Consider
+         weighted loss or oversampling the minority classes.

-You:     Good, but the intro is too glib.
+You:     Specify the changes.
-Desktop: [refines and sends via relay]
+Desktop: [sends updated config via relay]
-         "Sent.
-Go type /relay in Code."

 [In Code]
 You:     /relay
-Code:    Done.
-Updated README.md with the revised intro.

-You:     Ask Desktop if this is ready to go.
+Code:    Got it.
+Updating config.yaml and adding class weights
+         to the loss function.
+         [edits files, starts training run]

+         Epoch 12: accuracy up to 79%, but precision on
+         class 2 dropped.
+Want Desktop's take?

+You:     Yeah, send the confusion matrix.
 Code:    [sends via relay]

-         "Sent to Desktop."
+[In Desktop]
+You:     relay
+Desktop: Class 2 is getting confused with class 0—they may be
+         semantically close.
+I need more examples.
+         [sends request to Code via relay]
 ```

 ## Usage